-Packing is the worst.
-You have to figure out what you need, where you'll put it and how to fit it all into the least amount of luggage possible.
-If you're going on a travel nurse assignment you need to figure out how many seasons to pack for and what other household necessities you'll need.
+You need to figure out what you need, where you'll put it, and how to fit it into the minimum amount of luggage possible.
+Not to mention, if you're going on a travel nurse assignment, you need to figure out how many seasons to pack for and what other household necessities you'll need.

-In order to keep your packing manageable, start early.
-Make yourself a list of everything you'll need – definitely call ahead to your housing to figure out what's already there for you.
-Make some time every day to do some packing.
-Pack inessential stuff first, like anything you can live without for a little while or don't use daily but will still need with you.
-If you'd like to bring books or entertainment, pack it now, and keep it light.
-Save the essentials for carryon bags you can keep within easy reach.
-It's not a bad idea to pack at least a few pairs of clothes with your essentials or any musts for work just in case something gets lost on the way.
+If you're flying to your assignment destination, we suggest packing non-essential stuff first — for example, things you don't use every day but will still need with you.
+If you plan on bringing books or entertainment, pack it now, and keep it light.
+Save the essentials for carry-on bags you can keep within easy reach.
+It's a good idea to include at least a few pairs of clothes or any musts for work with your necessities, just in case your checked luggage gets lost on the way.

-Don't forget to start saving anything that you can use to pack.
-If you have boxes, don't just toss them out... save them so you can use them to store things!
-If you know the address of where you'll be staying, mail stuff ahead so you don't have to carry them with you.
+Remember to start saving anything that you can use to pack.
+If you have boxes, don't just toss them out - keep them so you can use them to store things!
+If you know the address of where you'll be staying, mail your belongings ahead of time, so you don't have to carry them with you.

 Additionally, trash bags are gold.
 They're cheap and easy to stuff soft stuff into quickly!
 We would only recommend using them for things you don't mind wrinkling, but they'll save you from buying moving boxes or extra luggage (depending on how you travel, of course).